 I found a screen printed outline pattern on a round little cushion with a handle.
 Explorason thought it was extremely funky, so when he wasn’t looking I bought that to tuck away for his birthday in a few weeks – shhh, don’t tell him!

-When we arrived in Belgrade, it was great to be in the city centre so I could attend Sisley Spa Experience.
+When we arrived in Belgrade, it was great to be in the city center so I could attend the Sisley Spa Experience.

 Here are a few facts and bits of information you might like about Rentastan.

 Rentastan was founded with the overarching aim being to facilitate the provision of best holiday apartments, vacation homes or serviced apartment accommodation in Belgrade, Serbia on offer to all of those who come and need a place to stay.